nickjj/ansible-ferm/README.md

         # OPTIONAL: Defaults to 300.
         seconds: "300"

-        # How many connections should be allowed per the amount of seconds you specify.
+        # How many connections should be allowed per the amount of seconds you specified.
         # OPTIONAL: Defaults to 5.
         hits: "5"